On refined metric and hermitian structures in arithmetic, I: Galois-Gauss sums and weak ramification: Introduction

 Although we do not pursue it here, we believe it likely that the same local approach would also shed light on several of the explicit questions that were recently raised by Caputo and Vinatier in the introduction to \cite{cv}.

 Finally, we would like to note that much of this work grew out of the King's College London PhD Thesis \cite{hahn} of the third author. \\

-{\bf Acknowledgement} We are very grateful to St\'ephane Vinatier for interesting correspondence and to Claus Fieker for his valuable help with the computation of the automorphism groups for the degree $63$ extensions that are discussed in \S\ref{deg 63 extensions}.
+{\bf Acknowledgements} We are grateful to St\'ephane Vinatier for interesting correspondence and to Claus Fieker for his valuable help with the computation of the automorphism groups for the degree $63$ extensions that are discussed in \S\ref{deg 63 extensions}.
+The second author is also grateful to Adebisi Agboola for stimulating discussions concerning related work.
+Finally, we are very grateful to the anonymous referee for a very careful reading of the article and, in particular, for having pointed out an error in an earlier version of Theorem \ref{thm tame}.